krzemin/fj/README.md

 #### Example encoded in Scala

-Let's review how we encode our first example with `Pair` class implementation.
+Let's review how we can encode our first example with `Pair` class implementation.

 ```scala
 val A = Class("A", "Object")